-A couple of years ago, I conducted an anonymous survey with domestic helpers asking “If you could choose anything, what’s one gift that you would like to receive from your employers on Christmas or on your birthday?”
+Looking for ways to appreciate your helper?
+I conducted an anonymous survey with domestic helpers asking “If you could choose anything, what’s one gift that you would like to receive from your employers at Christmas or on your birthday?”
 If you’re expecting the answers to be plane tickets home to visit their families, or maybe handbags or shopping gift cards, then think again.
 A remarkable number of them wrote in answers like “A simple thank you would be nice” or “Just feeling appreciated and not assuming bad things would be a gift to me”.

 - Make a habit of looking your helper in the eye and saying “Thank You” at least one time each day.
 In our house, our “one time” is as she goes to bed.
 Your “one time” maybe when she puts the baby down to sleep or as she’s clearing the dinner plates.
 Pick a trigger to remind yourself to say a genuine “Thank you” once a day.